joypoddar/drlnd-continuous-control/README.md

 ### Report

-There is a separate file named **Report.pdf** which has a detailed explaination of the code and its working.
+There is a separate file named **Report.ipynb** which has a detailed explaination of the code and its working.